GENERAL JOB SUMMARY

 A Bachelor’s Degree from an accredited college or university with an appropriate current, valid teaching certification as specified by the North Carolina Department of Public Instruction.

 Minimum of two (2) years teaching experience with adolescents or direct residential experience with the target population is preferred.

 - Must maintain a valid Driver’s License and an acceptable driving record.

 - Must be insurable by Methodist Home for Children’s insurance carrier.

-- Must be able to work a flexible schedule and shifts including weekends, holidays, and extended periods of time.
+- Must be able to work a flexible schedule and shifts including overnights, weekends, holidays, and extended periods of time.

 - Must successfully complete all phases of pre-service and on-going training, including, but not limited to, physical restraint training, First Aid, CPR, Universal Precautions, and medication administration.